greg-raven/Uncommon-Sense/_posts/2018-04-05-the-first-step-in-saving-our-liberty.md

 ---
-title: 'The first step in saving our liberty'
+title: "The first step in saving our liberty"
 layout: post
 categories:
 - liberty